skmoOcean/CatBridge/README.md

 <h2 align="center">CatBridge</h2>

   <p align="center">
-    This tool will bridge the gap between Clangen by SableSteel and CatGen by nimaereth.
+    This tool bridges the gap between Clangen by SableSteel and CatGen by nimaereth.
   </p>
 </div>